mst5295/grunt-serve/README.md

 #### Basic Use - Running tasks with zero configuration

 In this example, `grunt serve` will start a web server at `http://localhost:9000/`.
 Any call to /task will trigger a build as described below.
- * If you go to http://localhost:9000/task/html2js,concat/client.js it will execute the tasks 'html2js' and 'concat' and return the content of the file 'client.js'.
- * If you go to http://localhost:9000/task/cssmin/client.css it will execute the task 'cssmin' and return the content of the file 'client.css'.
  * If you go to http://localhost:9000/task/concat it will execute the task 'concat' and return the stdout and stderr that grunt outputed.

 ```javascript